Tesco: Corporate tax structure

 In May 2007, it was reported that Tesco had moved the head office of its online operations to Switzerland.
 This allows it to sell CDs, DVDs, and electronic games through its website without charging value-added tax (VAT).
 The operation had previously been run from Jersey but had been closed by authorities who feared damage to the island's reputation.

 In June 2008, the government announced that it was closing a tax loophole being used by Tesco.
-The scheme, identified by British magazine Private Eye, utilised offshore holding companies in Luxembourg and partnership agreements to reduce corporation tax liability by up to £50 million a year.
+The scheme, identified by British magazine Private Eye, utilized offshore holding companies in Luxembourg and partnership agreements to reduce corporation tax liability by up to £50 million a year.
 Another scheme previously identified by Private Eye involved depositing £1 billion in a Swiss partnership, and then loaning that money to overseas Tesco shops, so that profit could be transferred indirectly through interest payments.
 This scheme was still in operation in June 2008 and was estimated to be costing the UK exchequer up to £20 million a year in corporation tax.
 Tax expert Richard Murphy has provided an analysis of this avoidance structure.

 Tax avoidance has not always been related to corporation tax.
 A number of companies including Tesco used a scheme to avoid VAT by deeming 2.5% of purchases paid for by card to be a 'card transaction fee', which reduced the company's tax liability without changing the charge to the customer.
 Such schemes came to light after HMRC litigated against Debenhams over the scheme in 2005.

 Opposition to expansion

-Tesco's expansion has been criticised, and in some cases actively opposed;
+Tesco's expansion has been criticized, and in some cases actively opposed;